jarviscanada/jarvis_data_eng_JjFalcon/core_java/twitter/README.md

   With this particular app, it is responsible for validating the tweet's text message and coordinates.

 TwitterDao
-- The model in MVC responsible for all data-related logic such as how data is being transferred between the View and Controller components.
+- Related to model in MVC, it is responsible for all data-related logic such as how data is being transferred between the View and Controller components.
-  More importantly, it is responsible for modeling the data to and from Twitter and utilizes the HttpHelper for its transport.
+  More importantly, it is responsible for modeling the data by utilizing the actual Model objects, to and from Twitter and utilizes the HttpHelper for its transport.

 TwitterHttpHelper